Most common types of edible seaweed

 Good To Know: When you use wakame for soups don’t add too much as it expands greatly in size after being cooked.

-Great source of omega-3 fatty acids, wakame seaweed comes usually packed dried or salted in vacuum packs, and it expands greatly in size after being cooked.
+A great source of omega-3 fatty acids, wakame seaweed comes usually packed dried or salted in vacuum packs, and it expands greatly in size after being cooked.

 Read more: Benefits Of Wakame Seaweed and How To Use It